MIM-104 Patriot: Service with Saudi Arabia

+Patriot has continued to see usage in Saudi Arabia against Houthi missile attacks.
 In June 2015, a Patriot battery was used to shoot down a Scud missile, fired at Saudi Arabia by Houthi rebels in response to the Saudi Arabian-led intervention in Yemen.
-Another Scud was fired at an electricity station in Jizan province and intercepted by a Saudi Patriot in August 2015.
+Another Scud was fired at an electricity station in Jizan Province and intercepted by a Saudi Patriot in August 2015.
 Saudi Arabia claims that another long-range ballistic missile was fired toward Mecca and intercepted by a Saudi Patriot in October 2016.
 Houthi sources said that the missile's intended target was the air force base in King Abdulaziz International Airport in Jeddah, 65 km (40 miles) north-west of Mecca.
 In March 2018, another missile, apparently fired from Yemen, was intercepted by a Patriot missile over Riyadh.
-Missile experts via news agencies cast doubt on the effectiveness of the Saudi Arabian Patriot defense.
-According to videos, one interceptor exploded just after launch and another did a "U turn" midair toward Riyadh.

-In September 2019, the six battalions of Patriot missile defense systems owned by Saudi Arabia failed to protect its oil facilities from attacks by multiple drones and suspected cruise missiles during the Abqaiq–Khurais attack.

-In May 2020, the United States removed two of its four Patriot antimissile batteries securing oil fields in Saudi Arabia following an easing of tensions with Iran.
+Videos showed one interceptor exploded just after launch and another did a "U turn" midair toward Riyadh.
+During the Abqaiq–Khurais attack in September 2019, the six battalions of Patriot missile defense systems owned by Saudi Arabia failed to protect its oil facilities from attacks by multiple drones and suspected cruise missiles.
+The United States removed two of its four Patriot antimissile batteries securing oil fields in Saudi Arabia in May 2020, following an easing of tensions with Iran.
 They were to be replaced by Saudi's own Patriot batteries.
 In February 2021, a Patriot battery intercepted a ballistic missile over Riyadh that was fired by Houthis as a Formula E race was held on the outskirts of the city in Diriyah, attended by Crown Prince Mohammed bin Salman.

 Service with the United Arab Emirates

 According to Brigadier General Murad Turaiq, the commander of some of the Yemeni forces allied to the Saudi-led coalition currently fighting in Yemen, Patriot air defense systems deployed to Yemen by the United Arab Emirates (UAE) have successfully intercepted two ballistic missiles fired by Houthi forces.
-General Turaiq told the Abu Dhabi-based The National newspaper on November 14, 2015 that the first missile was shot down late the previous day in the Al-Gofainah area and a second was intercepted before it hit the building hosting the control centre for forces operating in Marib and Al-Baydah provinces.
+General Turaiq told the Abu Dhabi-based The National newspaper on November 14, 2015, that the first missile was shot down late the previous day in the Al-Gofainah area and a second was intercepted before it hit the building hosting the control centre for forces operating in Marib and Al-Baydah provinces.
 Airbus Defence and Space satellite imagery obtained by IHS Jane's showed two Patriot fire units, each with two launchers, deployed at the Safir airstrip in Marib province on October 1.

 Talisman Sabre Exercise

 In July 2021, the US Army used a battery of Patriot missiles in the Exercise Talisman Saber in the Shoalwater Bay Training Area in Queensland, Australia.
-The US Army test fired Patriot PAC2 interceptor missiles and successfully intercepted target drones.
+The US Army test fired Patriot PAC-2 interceptor missiles and successfully intercepted target drones.